Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Introduction

-Inspired by the neuroscientific studies on human scene perception, in this work, we propose a novel approach to improve VLM binding performance.
-Our approach augments visual inputs with low-level spatial structures, such as horizontal or grid lines, complemented by appending a textual instruction to the input prompt (See Figure~\ref{fig:method} as an example).
-The motivation behind our strategy is to encourage sequential processing in VLMs guided by these interventions in the inputs.
-Our method can be viewed as a visual analogue of Chain-of-Thought (CoT) prompting\cite{kojima2022large} for LLMs, as it injects an expert-designed inductive bias directly into the visual input to implicitly decompose the problem and guide the model’s reasoning.
+Inspired by neuroscientific studies on human scene perception, we propose \textbf{V}isual \textbf{I}nput \textbf{S}tructure for \textbf{E}nhanced \textbf{R}easoning (VISER), a novel approach to improve LVLM binding performance.
+Our approach augments visual inputs with low-level spatial structures, such as horizontal or grid lines, complemented by appending a textual instruction to the input prompt (see Figure~\ref{fig:method} as an example).
+The motivation behind our strategy is to encourage sequential processing in LVLMs guided by these structures in the inputs.
+Our method can be viewed as a visual analogue of Chain-of-Thought (CoT) prompting\cite{kojima2022large} for LLMs, as it injects an inductive bias directly into the visual input to implicitly decompose the problem and guide the model’s reasoning.